-In 2010, due to the severe revenue shortfall, the director of the Department of Consumer and Business Services accepted the recommendation of the Safe Employment Education and Training Advisory Committee (SEETAC) to suspend the training grants program for the remainder of the current biennium (through June 2011).
-The grant program remains suspended until the revenue picture improves.
+In 2010, due to the severe revenue shortfall, the director of the Department of Consumer and Business Services accepted the recommendation of the Safe Employment Education and Training Advisory Committee (SEETAC) to suspend the training grants program for the remainder of that current biennium (through June 2011).
+The grant program remained suspended until it was recently reinstated in 2014.